bmsleight/Review_of_UK_UAS_Regulations/Response_CAA.md

 Definitely disagree

 Disagree that regulatory requirements are not as effective as they could be in mitigating safety and security risks.
 No evidence of any safety issues.
-Agree that Users are not communicated adequate information at point-of-purchase

 More restrictive regulation will drive users to circumvent technical blocks.
 Similar to electric bikes.
 This will also driver users to not use UK suppliers.